 Attachments referenced in the RFP are offered here as separate files so applicants can more quickly access information and can more easily share specific information with others.

 - Attachment C: Currently Funded EARSS Grantees (PDF)

 - Attachment D: Interagency Agreements (PDF)

 - Attachment E: Most Effective Strategies (PDF) - EARSS program evaluations have identified these activities and strategies as most effective in contributing toward meeting grantees’ performance goals.
 Note: Attachment F: Final Performance Report lists additional strategies.

 - Attachment F: Final Performance Report (PDF) - Evaluation questions and data collected

 Frequently Asked Questions (FAQ)

-This FAQ file may be updated from time to time as questions are posed and answered through the proposal deadline date of March 5, 2019.
+This FAQ file will continue to be updated as questions are posed and answered through the proposal deadline date of March 15, 2019.
 Program staff may alert eligible applicants that have submitted Letters of Intent when new information is posted.
 An updated date will be shown to indicate the most recent FAQ posted.